-There were Thirty-two (32) students and lecturers from Walailuk University who learned in the Marine and Coastal Resources Management Technology visited the SEAFDEC Training Department (TD) on 21 June 2018.
-The aimed of visiting TD are to increased knowledge and experienced of students outside the study room.
-TD roles and activities were presented through the lecture on “The Oceanographic Survey in Southeast Asian Region” was imparted to all students.
-Moreover, the students had a chance visiting TD facilities such as fishing workshop, engine workshop and M.V.SEAFDEC.
+The SEAFDEC Training Department (SEAFDEC/TD) gave warm welcomed to 107 fresh students and 2 lecturers from Faculty of Fisheries, Kasetsart University on 5 October 2019.
+The aimed of visiting are to increased knowledge and experienced of students outside the study room.
+Furthermore, SEAFDEC/TD roles and activities conducted in the region through the lecture on “Type of fishing in Southeast Asia” were introduced and imparted to all students.
+Moreover, the students had a chance of visiting TD facilities such as the fishing workshop and M.V.SEAFDEC.